Mason & Dixon: One: Latitudes and Departures

-In the naval town of Portsmouth, England in 1761, Mason & Dixon meet for the first time.
+In the Royal Naval port town of Portsmouth, England in 1761, Mason and Dixon meet for the first time.
 After brief discussions of their respective background, the two retire to an ale house for libations before their departure on the frigate HMS Seahorse to observe the Transit of Venus from Sumatra as ordered by the Royal Society.
 Over the course of the evening they encounter for the first time the Learned English Dog and Fender-Belly Bodine, a soon-to-be-shipmate on board the Seahorse.
 Talk is made over the threat of possible French naval aggression against the relatively undersized frigate.